1992 British Formula Three Championship

 The 1992 British Formula Three season was the 42nd British Formula Three Championship, won by Brazilian Gil de Ferran.
 The season started on 22 March at Donington Park and ended on 4 October at Silverstone following sixteen races.
 Dutch driver Marcel Albers died following a large crash during the third round at Thruxton.
 1992 was the final season of British F3 in which the champion did not drive a Dallara chassis, and the first of six titles in seven years for Paul Stewart Racing.
 Class B was won by British driver Paul Evans.

+The scoring system was 9-6-4-3-2-1 points awarded to the first six finishers, with 1 (one) extra point added to the driver who set the fastest lap of the race.
+The best 13 results counted for the driver's final tally.

 Drivers and Teams

-The following teams and drivers were competitors in the 1991 season.
+The following teams and drivers were competitors in the 1992 season.
 Class B is for older Formula Three cars.